Top 10 best large MPVs 2021

-If you want to transport seven people as easily as possible and in as much comfort as you can, you’ll find the right in our run-down of the 10 best large MPVs.
+If you want to transport seven people as easily and as comfortably as possible, where better to start than with our rundown of the 10 best large MPVs.

-However, with many SUVs proving expensive to run and saddled with an image that isn’t exactly low-key or environmentally responsible, the MPV is experiencing something of a renaissance.
-Fuel efficiency has never been more important than it is today and engines have been developed to use less fuel and emit less CO2, cutting daily running costs to levels that few SUVs can match.
+When you take off the rose-tinted spectacles, however, some SUVs can prove to be quite expensive to buy and run.
+That’s why the MPV is experiencing something of a renaissance.
+Fuel efficiency has never been more important than it is today and engines have been developed to use less fuel and emit fewer CO2 emissions, cutting daily running costs to levels that many SUVs can’t match.

 Buyers have also realised that the shape of an SUV somewhat compromises its ability to carry groups of people around with ease – the third row of seats is often inconvenient to access and some can struggle with climbing up into the car.
 There’s a greater variety of models with space for five or more occupants than ever before and many cars on this list have seven seats.
 Some of them even boast three ISOFIX points, too, enabling three child seats to be secured across the second row.

 Designers and car manufacturers realise there’s more to a successful MPV than practicality alone, though.
-The best have a whole host of attractions, from interior luxury to sleek exterior styling, and above all an enjoyable and safe driving experience.
+The best have a whole host of attractions, from luxury interiors through to sleek exterior styling and, above all, an enjoyable and safe driving experience.

-Read on to see our 10 favourite large MPVs on the market today.
+Read on for our top 10 favourite large MPVs on the market today.

 Among all MPVs, the space-age Grand C4 SpaceTourer is probably truest to the original concept of a big yet stylish body with three rows of seats that can be arranged in various configurations.
-It earns the top spot in our list thanks in part to its remarkable fuel economy – especially the BlueHDi 1.6-litre diesel version, plus its low emissions mean company-car drivers will find it sits in a low Benefit-in-Kind (BiK) band.
+It earns the top spot in our list thanks in part to its remarkable fuel economy – especially the 128bhp version of the newer 1.5-litre BlueHDi engine, which replaced the 1.6-litre unit.
+Its low emissions also mean company-car drivers will find it sits in a relatively reasonable Benefit-in-Kind (BiK) band.

-Closely related to the SEAT Alhambra we mentioned higher up in this list, the VW Sharan is at a slight disadvantage on account of being more expensive to buy.
-Other than its higher price, it has the same long list of virtues as the Alhambra, with excellent build quality, low running costs and a seven-seat interior.
-It also suffers the same flaws, though – deploying the third row of seats doesn’t exactly endow the sixth and seventh occupants with an over-abundance of space and severely reduces luggage capacity, too.
+The VW Sharan is at a slight disadvantage on account of being one of the more expensive cars to buy on this list.
+Its relatively high price asde, it has a long list of virtues, with excellent build quality, low running costs and a seven-seat interior.
+It does suffer a few flaws, though – deploying the third row of seats doesn’t exactly endow the sixth and seventh occupants with tonnes of space and it severely reduces luggage capacity, too.

 We think it’s fair to say the Sharan isn’t exactly the most memorable car to look at, either.
 On the plus side, it wears the classy and desirable VW badge on its nose, and for many that will make all the difference.
 SE trim is the pick of the range, as this includes alloy wheels, folding picnic tables, Bluetooth connectivity, cruise control and a leather steering wheel.
 Like many MPVs, the Sharan is most relaxing to drive when fitted with a diesel engine and the 148bhp 2.0-litre is the best of the bunch.